brenobarreto/fornale-website/privacy.md

 bodyClass: page-about
 ---

-At Fornale, we value the privacy of our users and are committed to protecting their personal information.
+At Ristolog, we value the privacy of our users and are committed to protecting their personal information.
 This Privacy Policy outlines how we collect, use, and disclose the information obtained through the use of our mobile application ("App").

 ## Information We Collect
 ### 1.1 Personal Information
-When you sign up for Fornale, we collect your email address and password to create and secure your account.
+When you sign up for Ristolog, we collect your email address and password to create and secure your account.
 This information is necessary for you to access and use our App.

 ### 1.2 Camera Access
 Our App requires access to your device's camera to allow you to capture and upload photos of the dishes you experience.
 We do not store or access these photos without your explicit permission.